METALS-Copper falls on firmer dollar, risk-off sentiment amid U.S. banking rout

-March 14 (Reuters) - London copper prices dropped nearly 1% on Tuesday as a firmer dollar made greenback-priced metals expensive to holders of other currencies, while markets continued to process the sudden collapse of U.S. regional banks.
+March 14 (Reuters) - London copper prices dropped 1% on Tuesday, as a firmer dollar made greenback-priced metals expensive to holders of other currencies, while markets continued to process the sudden collapse of U.S. regional banks.

 The dollar .DXY edged higher, having dropped to near a one-month low in the previous session as traders and investors expect a slowdown in interest rate hikes following the collapse of the banks.